wso2/docs-is/en/docs/tutorials/configuring-risk-based-adaptive-authentication.md

 7. Log in to the sample PickUp application.
 You are prompted with the hardware key authentication after the basic authentication step.

+    !!! info
 		Before executing the cURL command given in step 4, the user had no transaction history and the user's riskScore was 0.
 The authentication script is programmed to prompt only basic authentication if the risk score is 0.

 		After executing the command, a transaction event that indicates the user spending more than $10,000 is published and recorded in the Siddhi application.
 Therefore, when the user now attempts to log in again, the user's riskScore is evaluated to 1 and the user is prompted for an extra step of authentication.

-8. Re-enter the number given on the screen and click **Sign In** .
+8. Re-enter the number given on the screen and click **Sign In**.
 You are logged into the application.

-## What's Next?

-The following scenarios demonstrate the use of adaptive authentication templates and scripts to try out different usecases.